 1. Embrace the darkness

-To minimize light in your room, consider getting blackout curtains or blinds to block out external light – or try sleeping with a sleep mask.
-Also, avoid using your phone in bed – the bright screen can emit blue light, which can inhibit melatonin production and affect sleep.
+Consider getting blackout curtains or blinds to block out external light—or try using a sleep mask.
+Also, avoid using your phone in bed; the screen’s blue light can inhibit melatonin production and make it harder to drift off.

 2. Shhhhhh.
 Make your bedroom quiet